 Horse training clinics span three days and all training is done from the ground only.
 Why just groundwork in the beginning?
 Because establishing excellent relationships and training behaviors from the ground first makes the transfer to the saddle that much easier.
 Moreover, much of what we need to do with horses is on the ground and perfect ground manners are the key to safety for both horse and human.

 In a calm, relaxed, fun atmosphere, we teach you to teach your horse and once you understand the principles behind the practice you will be able to use this knowledge at any time and with any horse.

-Using methods derived from our 15 years of scientific research into equine learning abilities, 10 years of previous cognition research with marine mammals, 10 years of studying Mustang behavior in the wild, as well as a lifetime of being with horses, we have developed a highly effective, gentle horse training system based on positive reinforcement (our version of clicker training), natural behavior, and a deep understanding of how horses think and learn.
+Using methods derived from our more than 20 years of scientific research into equine learning abilities, 10 years of previous cognition research with marine mammals, 10 years of studying Mustang behavior in the wild, as well as a lifetime of being with horses, we have developed a highly effective, gentle horse training system based on positive reinforcement (our version of clicker training), natural behavior, and a deep understanding of how horses think and learn.

 These methods create horses that are eager to learn and unlock their abilities of learning to learn.
 Just about any horse responds well and the lessons learned are retained for life.

 We do our horse training clinics by invitation, not by advanced scheduling.
 This means that if you would like to host or organize a clinic in your area we would be happy to come.
 In exchange for a free position in the clinic, you would find a suitable location and sign up a group of friends, neighbors, and other forward-thinking horse people.

 We accept a minimum of 12 participants and a maximum of 15.
 Why limit it to only 15 when other clinicians have 30 or 40 horses and riders in an arena?
 Because, with positive reinforcement instruction, we want to make sure we can give enough individual attention to each participant and that’s impossible to do with large groups.